gigawatts/KringleCon2019/README.md

 *Access https://splunk.elfu.org/ as elf with password elfsocks.
 What was the message for Kent that the adversary embedded in this attack?
 The SOC folks at that link will help you along!
 For hints on achieving this objective, please visit the Laboratory in Hermey Hall and talk with Prof. Banas.*

-Login with Username: elf  Password: elfsocks.
+Login with Username: elf  Password: elfsocks

 Training Questions